Scoop!

 Scoop! is a hilariously entertaining film that sparks bursts of joy and delight, sprinkled with small doses of serious lessons on mental illness, debt, and fear.

-What an unexpected surprise — a beloved character; Shizuka is wonderfully captured by the brilliant actor Masaharu Fukuyama who has strong camera presence and gives it his all.
+What an unexpected surprise — a beloved character; Shizuka is wonderfully captured by the brilliant actor Masaharu Fukuyama, who has a strong camera presence and truly gives it his all.

 Fukuyama transforms effortlessly into the role of an aging paparazzo — but what is especially unique and impressive is that his presence lingers long after the film has ended.
-His energy and vigor reminds me of the wild authenticity of Oscar winner Nicolas Cage who embodies the fun-loving challenge of playing a variety of interesting unlikely roles.
+His energy and vigor recall the wild authenticity of Oscar winner Nicolas Cage, both in the way he embraces the fun-loving challenge of playing a string of unlikely, fascinating roles and in how he leaves a distinct imprint on the viewer.

 “It has to be written by the woman he last loved.”